• Skip to primary navigation

 Pumpkin and sage pasta in a bowl with a spoon next to pumpkins.

-Also just pair this with a warm baguette and a simple salad like the ones above for the most perfect and cozy vegetarian dinner.
+Also just pair this recipe with a warm baguette and a simple salad like the ones above for the most perfect and cozy vegetarian dinner.

 If you would like a wine pairing, I highly recommend a Chardonnay like Benzinger, or Liquid Farm Golden Slope.
 See here for more suggestions on the best alcohol for people with migraine.